fontanf/packingsolver/doc/objectives.rst

 There is a single output maximization objective called **knapsack**.

+There is also a **feasibility** objective that simply checks whether a valid packing exists.

 For input minimization, there are 3 objective types:

 * **Open-dimension**: there is a single bin and the objective is to minimize the space used in this bin